williamouyang/okta.github.io/docs/resources/groups.md

 Adds an [Okta user](users.md#user-model) from an Okta group.

-*Note: You can only manage Okta-mastered group memberships.
-Application import operations are responsible for syncing non-Okta group memberships such as Active Directory groups.*
+> You can only manage Okta-mastered group memberships.
+Application import operations are responsible for syncing non-Okta group memberships such as Active Directory groups.

 ##### Request Parameters